Rufus Isaacs, 1st Marquess of Reading: Political career

 Having earlier contested unsuccessfully North Kensington in 1900, Isaacs entered the House of Commons as the Liberal Party member of Parliament (MP) for Reading at the by-election on 6 August 1904, a seat he held for nine years until 1913.

 In 1910, he was appointed solicitor general in the government of H. H. Asquith and received the customary knighthood.
 After six months, he was appointed attorney general.
 On the resignation of Lord Loreburn as Lord Chancellor in 1912, Isaacs had expected to succeed him, but was passed over in favour of Lord Haldane.
-To apease him, Asquith invited Isaacs to join the Cabinet; he was the first attorney general to sit in the Cabinet.
+To appease him, Asquith invited Isaacs to join the Cabinet; he was the first attorney general to sit in the Cabinet.

 As law officer, Isaacs handled many high-profile cases.
 As solicitor general, he appeared for the Admiralty in the George Archer-Shee case.
 As attorney general, he led the prosecutions of Edward Mylius for criminal libel against King George V (and was appointed KCVO shortly after), of poisoner Frederick Seddon (the only murder trial Isaacs ever took part in), and of suffragette Emmeline Pankhurst.
 He also represented the Board of Trade at the inquiry into the sinking of the RMS Titanic.

 In addition, he helped to pilot through the Commons several pieces of key legislation, including the Parliament Act 1911, the Official Secrets Act 1911, the National Insurance Act 1911, the Trade Union Act 1913, and the Government of Ireland Act 1914.
 He was appointed to the Privy Council in the 1911 Coronation Honours.